"Dreaming of Cairns's sunny shores? April is the sweet spot for beach weather. Relax on the sand and forget the world for a while."

 Why Visit Cairns?

-Cairns thrives as the gateway to Australia's two World Heritage wonders where the Great Barrier Reef's 2,300km of coral stretches along tropical Queensland coast hosting thousands of marine species, Daintree Rainforest's often-described 135-million-year-old vegetation drips with humidity as world's oldest continually surviving tropical rainforest, and tropical islands like Fitzroy and Green Island offer day-trip beach escapes from this laid-back Far North Queensland hub.
-This tropical city (pop.
-165,000) trades Sydney's elegance for boardwalks, backpackers, and dive shops—Esplanade Lagoon provides free saltwater swimming (avoiding marine stingers November-May), Cairns Night Markets hawk souvenirs daily, and hostels overflow with gap-year travelers planning reef diving and rainforest adventures.
+Cairns thrives as the essential gateway to Australia's two extraordinary World Heritage natural wonders where the legendary Great Barrier Reef's absolutely massive 2,300-kilometer stretch of coral ecosystems along tropical Queensland's coast hosts over 1,500 fish species, 400+ coral species, whales, dolphins, sea turtles, and countless marine life in the world's largest coral reef system visible from space, ancient Daintree Rainforest's remarkable 135-million-year-old vegetation drips constantly with tropical humidity as the planet's oldest continually surviving tropical rainforest ecosystem (predating Amazon by millions of years, containing plants that watched dinosaurs), and stunning tropical islands like Fitzroy and Green Island offer perfect day-trip beach escapes and snorkeling from this relaxed Far North Queensland adventure hub that's become synonymous with Australian tropical exploration.
+This thoroughly tropical city (pop. around 160,000, though over 1 million tourists annually visit making tourism the primary industry) deliberately trades Sydney's cosmopolitan elegance for casual boardwalks, budget backpacker hostels, and wall-to-wall dive shops lining every street—the massive Esplanade Lagoon artificial swimming pool provides completely free saltwater swimming with lifeguards (essential for avoiding dangerous marine stingers November-May when box jellyfish make ocean swimming potentially deadly), Cairns Night Markets hawk tourist souvenirs and street food daily (roughly 4:30/5pm-11pm, free admission), and countless hostels overflow year-round with enthusiastic gap-year travelers, working holiday visa holders, and backpackers meticulously planning Great Barrier Reef diving adventures and rainforest expeditions.

 What to Do